TExtubation/LoaLMP/README.md

 Save file, exit pluma, and give the system another reboot.
 Now the built-in controller will not affect the mouse until I setup antimicrox.

-SInce I did not have a swap partition I setup a swap file by typing the following into a terminal
+Since I did not have a swap partition I setup a swap file by typing the following into a terminal

 ```
 sudo fallocate -l 4G /swapfile